-B. Rawson commented in response to the earlier exchange between D. Mohler and T. Bent regarding McGrath Boulevard.
-B. Rawson compared the scales of Rutherford Avenue and McGrath Boulevard, stating that Rutherford Avenue was programmed with seven million dollars in its first programming year and has a 50 percent greater total construction cost than preliminary estimates for McGrath Boulevard.
+B. Rawson commented stated in response to the earlier exchange between D. Mohler and T. Bent regarding McGrath Boulevard.
+B. Rawson compared the scales of that the Rutherford Avenue and McGrath Boulevard, stating that Rutherford Avenue was programmed with seven million dollars in its first programming year and has a project costs increased by 50 percent greater total construction costmore than preliminary estimates for McGrath Boulevard estimates.
 B. Rawson stated that the construction timeframe for the McGrath Boulevard project may be similar to the Casey Arborway overpass project.
 B. Rawson clarified that the City of Somerville is not requesting design funding from the MPO.
-B. Rawson stated that any of the aforementioned "seed funding" would be for capital construction, and Somerville would work with MassDOT as their project development staff advances design through the standard process.
+B. Rawson stated that any of the aforementioned "seed funding" would be for capital construction, and Somerville would work with MassDOT as their project development staff advances design through the standard process. funding for its design.

-Tom Kadzis (City of Boston) (Boston Transportation Department) agreed, with regards to the Ferry Street project cost increase, that the MPO should prioritize keeping projects in their current programming year whenever possible.
+Tom Kadzis (City of Boston) (Boston Transportation Department) agreed that the MPO should prioritize keeping projects in their current programming year whenever possible.
 T. Kadzis stated that cost increases and moving projects into other fiscal years are inevitable.
 T. Kadzis suggested a new potential scenario with funding of Major Infrastructure projects and stated it is unrealistic to significantly backload projects like Rutherford Avenue.